 As the best preserved town in Laos, Luang Prabang is a UNESCO World Heritage site.
 It was the capital of the Kingdom of Laos from 14th century to 1975.
 Yes, it does cater to tourists a bit, but it also has a lot going for it all on its own.
 Laos was a French protectorate from 1893-1953 and you will find French influences in the food and architecture.
 And the combination of old and new, great cuisine and the Buddhist culture makes for a very peaceful town with a very relaxing vibe.

-So what to do?
+There are plenty of things to do in Luang Prabang.
+So where to start?
 Here are our recommendations for how to pass the time in Luang Prabang.
-You can reach most places around town on foot or by bicycle (most hotels have bikes available).
+You can reach most places around town on foot or by bicycle (most Luang Prabang hotels have bikes available).

 Day 1: Exploring Luang Prabang

 Make the most of your first day and choose from some of these memorable Luang Prabang attractions.

 Morning Alms Procession

 Watching this procession requires an early start, but it’s definitely worth it.
 At sunrise each morning the monks walk through the streets of Luang Prabang receiving alms.
 A Buddhist religious ceremony, the locals pay their respects and offer gifts of food to the monks receiving a blessing for the day in return.
 It is considered good karma.